Case managed debt recovery 107-20112320

 2 |

-Suitable for Case Managed Recovery + Read more ...
-Cases are assigned through individual case allocation workbooks located in the shared team folder.
+Suitable for case managed recovery + Read more ...
+Cases are assigned through individual case allocation or by selecting Ready in Workload Management (WLM).
 Review the customer record to determine if the case is suitable for case managed recovery.
 Consider:

 3 |